dinhomathias/Amc/Transition-guide-to-Version-12.0.md

 ## RegexHandler
 `RegexHandler` is being deprecated.
 It's basically a MessageHandler with a `Filters.regex`, now the CallbackContext contains all match information.
 For now we keep it in, but you should switch the use of `RegexHandler` to using `MessageHandler(Filters.regex('pattern'), callback)`.
 See [Special note about regex filters](#special-note-about-regex-filters) and [Note about group and groupdict](#note-about-group-and-groupdict) for more details.

+## ConversationHandler
+The arguments `run_async_timeout` and `timed_out_behavior` have been removed.
+The timeout for waiting for a @run_async handler is now always 0.
+If an update would have waited before, ConversationHandler will now try to use a handler in the new special state `ConversationHandler.WAITING`.
+This allows you to either manually wait in the handler if you want the old functionality, or send a message back to the user like "I am still processing your last request, please wait".

 ***
 # Filters in handlers